- February 2nd, 2010

 If you’re going to use color effectively in your designs, you’ll need to know some color concepts and color theory terminology.
 A thorough working knowledge of concepts like chroma, value and saturation is key to creating your own awesome color schemes.
 In Part 1: The Meaning of Color1 of our color theory series, we covered the meanings of different colors.
 Here, we’ll go over the basics of what affects a given color, such as adding gray, white or black to the pure hue, and its effect on a design, with examples of course.

-Hue is the most basic of color terms and basically denotes an object’s color.
+Hue2 is the most basic of color terms and basically denotes an object’s color.
 When we say “blue,” “green” or “red,” we’re talking about hue.
 The hues you use in your designs convey important messages to your website’s visitors.
 Read part 1 of this article for the meanings conveyed by various hues.

 Chroma8 refers to the purity of a color.
 A hue with high chroma has no black, white or gray in it.
 Adding white, black or gray reduces its chroma.
 It’s similar to saturation but not quite the same.
 Chroma can be thought of as the brightness of a color in comparison to white.

 In design, avoid using hues that have a very similar chroma.
 Opt instead for hues with chromas that are the same or a few steps away from each other.